libdns/njalla/README.md

 This package implements the [libdns interfaces](https://github.com/libdns/libdns) for [Njalla](https://njal.la/), allowing you to manage DNS records.

-## Compatibility

-This provider is compatible with libdns v1.1.0 and follows the updated interfaces that use the new Record type system.

 ## Configuration

 To use this provider, you'll need to obtain an API token from Njalla.
 You can generate an API token from your Njalla account settings.

 ## Example

-Here's an example of how to use this provider:

 ```go
 package main